LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 **Benefits of reproducible research**

 - Easier recall and explanation of work to collaborators, supervisors and reviewers
-- Ability to quickly modify anlayses and figures
+- Ability to quickly modify analyses and figures
-- Enables quick reconfiguration of research taska for new projects with similar tasks.
+- Facilitates quick reconfiguration of research tasks for new projects with similar tasks
 - Reproducible research is a strong indicator of rigour, trustworthiness and transparency.
-It can increase the quality and speed of peer review.
+It can increase the quality and speed of peer review
-- Inceases in citation rates and expanded research impact through the ability to access and cite the project code and data
+- Increases in citation rates and expanded research impact through the ability to access and cite the project code and data
-- Enhances opportunities for research methods training.
+- Enhances opportunities for research methods training

 This self-paced tutorial outlines ten steps to make your research reproducible, beginning with data quality or tidy data, documentation, management of sensitive data, through to the publication of datasets.